Tinatiara/Tinatiara.github.io/index.md

 # Hello There!
-## I am Khrystyna Yasentyska
+### I am Khrystyna Yasentyska

 ## About me:

-- Data Analyst and Scientist
-- Tech enthusiast
+I work as a data scientist and analyst at a fintech company.
+I work on getting meaninful insights from large ordered and unordered datasets to help my company achieve its business goals.